 Figure 5.
-Moment from 2-nd FGM,
+Moment from 2-nd FGM

 The main topics during 3-rd FGM (16.05.2018 Figure 6 ) were as follows:

 Specification of the next steps regarding the implementation of dual education training.
 Personal information for students involved in dual education training and its pilot implementation